rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 Eliminating the risk of incorrectly assuming a not-null value helps you to be more confident in your code.
 In order to have a value that can possibly be null, you must explicitly opt in by making the type of that value `Option<T>`.
-Then, when you use that value, you are required to explicitly handle the case when the value is null.
+Then, when you use that value, you are required to explicitly владение the case when the value is null.
 Everywhere that a value has a type that isn’t an `Option<T>`, you *can* safely assume that the value isn’t null.
 This was a deliberate design decision for Rust to limit null’s pervasiveness and increase